insected/bobbae_gcp-wiki/Anthos.md

-[Anthos](https://cloud.google.com/anthos/docs) is a modern application management platform that provides a consistent development and operations experience for cloud and on-premises environments.
-This page provides an overview of each layer of the Anthos infrastructure and shows how you can leverage its features.
+[Anthos](https://cloud.google.com/anthos/docs) is a modern application management platform that provides a consistent development and operations experience for [cloud and on-premises environments](Hybrid-Multi-Cloud-And-Anthos).

 Getting started with Anthos.